redscientistlabs/LunarBind/README.md

-# ScriptCore
+# LuaBind
 A .NET Standard 2.0 MoonSharp wrapper library for easy binding and quickly running synchronous Lua scripts.
 Extended Coroutine functionality is also added

-Readme under development
+Readme under development, may have errors in examples

 <br/>
 All ScriptRunners currently have MoonSharp sandboxed (CoreModules.Preset_HardSandbox | CoreModules.Coroutine | CoreModules.OS_Time)
 <br/>